UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ### Windows

-On Windows you need something that will give you a suitable terminal and ssh - usually PuTTY, although you could also use Cygwin if you wanted a full Linux-like environment.
+On Windows you need something that will give you a suitable terminal and ssh - usually PuTTY, or on Windows 10 you can use OpenSSH from a command prompt and type the same `ssh` command as the Linux instructions.

 #### Using PuTTY